music dictionary : As - As

 assisté par ordinateur(French) computer-assisted

-assister(French) assist
+assister(French) to assist

-assister à(French) attend, be (present) at, witness
+assister à(French) to attend, to be (present) at, to witness

-assistere(Italian) assist, nurse (take care of)
+assistere(Italian) to assist, to nurse (take care of)

-assistere a(Italian) be present at, watch
+assistere a(Italian) to be present at, to watch

 assistieren(German) to assist